Why the Doctor of Nursing Practice at Russell Sage?

 Industry Need

-The U.S. Bureau of Labor Statistics estimates demand for Nurse Practitioners is expected to grow by 45% nationally between 2022 and 2032, with NPs making a median annual salary of $126,260.
+The U.S. Bureau of Labor Statistics estimates demand for nurse practitioners (as well as nurse anesthetists, nurse midwives) is expected to grow by 35% nationally between 2024 and 2034, with NPs making a median annual salary of $132,050.

-In New York state alone, the Center for Health Workforce Studies has projected a nearly 56% increase in available NP positions between 2020 and 2023, with the need growing by about 52% in just the Capital Region.
+In New York state, the Center for Health Workforce Studies most recent data projected a nearly 56% increase in available NP positions between 2020 and 2023, with the need growing by about 52% in just the Capital Region.

 Alumni of our graduate Nursing programs have career opportunities as nurse practitioners, nurse educators, nurse executive-administrators and clinical nurse specialists.
 According to the Bureau of Labor Statistics Occupational Outlook Handbook for Nurse Practitioners.